 6 – Keep full size, unedited versions of your product shots

 Where possible, keep the full size, unedited versions of your product images.
-If ever someone uses your shop images without your premission, you can prove you are the original owner as only you will have the unedited image.
+If ever someone uses your shop images without your permission, you can prove you are the original owner as only you will have the unedited image.

 If you sell items that rely on your own graphics in any way, try to keep unflattened versions of Photoshop, Illustrator and similar files.
 This also means you have them handy if you ever want to create another variation of the product at a later date.
 They can be very large, but the more you can save, the better equipped you are.